 Why Consider a Stretched Motorbike?

-Stretching a motorbike generally lowers its stance which in turn offers a more aerodynamic position which is beneficial for racing.
+Stretching a motorbike generally lowers its stance which in turn offers a more aerodynamic position which is beneficial for racing at the drag strip.
 A lower stance greatly improves the traction, which means less power is wasted on sliding, especially on corners.
 Extended swing arms, which hold the rear axle in place and are the key component of the rear suspension, aid in preventing the bike from taking an accidental wheelie posture when taking off.
 Also, the longer wheelbase makes it more difficult for a powerful engine to pull the front wheel off the ground during a drag race, maintaining control.

-Extended swing arms allow for a wider track, which in turn allows the tire to keep its grip better.
+An extended swing arm allows for a wider track, which in turn allows the rear tire to keep its grip better.
 The suspension geometry is altered as the swing arm is stretched.
-The whole design of a stretched sportbike is aimed towards allowing the rider to go faster over time, and stay comfortable while doing that.
+The whole design of a stretched motorbike is aimed towards allowing the rider to go faster over time, and stay comfortable while doing that.

 However, there are still some people who would rather have their sportbikes remain in their stock form since they feel that any modification will take away from the total performance instead of improving it.

-Still, others have mentioned the fact that having a stretched sportbike may not necessarily mean more comfort, especially during long journeys.
+Still, others have mentioned the fact that having a stretched motorbike may not necessarily mean more comfort, especially during long journeys.

 Ideal Way To Extend Your Sportbike